whateverforever/ada-2019-project/index.md

 ## Introduction

 The consumption of everyday commodity products offers the potential to reveal societal inequalities, as well as to identify social milieus including their habits and behaviors.
-With transactions from more than 2500 households from different societal status over 2 years we try to identify hidden relationships and patterns.
-This project work will focus on two consecutive interwined aspects: societal latent structures in consumption and transaction behavior and vegetarianism.
+With more than 2.5 mio transactions from more than 2500 households from different societal strata over 2 years we try to identify hidden relationships and patterns.
+This project work focuses on two consecutive interwined aspects: societal latent structures in consumption and transaction behavior and vegetarianism.

 ## What kind of househould do we observe?
 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="test.html" height="525" width="100%"></iframe>